Keep On Movin' (Soul II Soul song): Critical reception

 Pan-European magazine Music & Media described the song as "slow and sensuous R&B with more than a hint of the 70s.
 Good string arrangement in a Rose Royce vein.
 Big in the UK."
 Jerry Smith from Music Week said, "A lush, infectiously loping sound, it must be a massive hit."
 Another editor, Alan Jones, praised its "serene majesty".
 Malu Halasa, reviewer of British music newspaper Record Mirror, also found Wheeler's work as "extremely pleasant".
 William Shaw from Smash Hits wrote, "A fine example of one of those slow, slithery disco smoochers where not much happens really: violins twiddle a bit, a piano tinkles lazily, a woman sings here and there, and yet, somehow, the whole lot slips together effortlessly to make a supremely luxurious noise.
 Undoubtedly, this will become a bit of a popular favourite on the dancefloors."

 Retrospective response

-In an 2019 retrospective review, Justin Chadwick from Albumism remarked Caron Wheeler's "soaring vocals atop a stirring confection of deep bass and piano flourishes".
+In a 2019 retrospective review, Justin Chadwick from Albumism remarked Caron Wheeler's "soaring vocals atop a stirring confection of deep bass and piano flourishes".
 He found that the song's "offering a more broadly applicable clarion call to those in need of a little motivation in their lives."
 AllMusic editor Alex Henderson described "Keep On Movin'" as a "Chic-influenced gem".
 In 2009, Daryl Easlea for BBC constated that the song, "with its upbeat message and Norman Whitfield-inspired strings, made a star of vocalist Caron Wheeler."
 He remarked that "her authoritative, classic R&B voice sounding electrifyingly soulful."
 In another 2009 review, the Daily Vault's Michael R. Smith wrote that it "has an elegant, sweeping style that is set to a danceable beat."